lastmile-ai/lastmile-docs/cookbook/README.md

 1. [RAG Evaluation](https://github.com/lastmile-ai/lastmile-docs/blob/main/cookbook/RAG_Evaluation.ipynb)
 2. [Guardrails](https://github.com/lastmile-ai/lastmile-docs/blob/main/cookbook/RAG_Guardrails.ipynb)

+## Sample Datasets
+We've generated synthetic data for example AI applications that you can use to get started with AutoEval.
+You can find details of the datasets [here](https://github.com/lastmile-ai/lastmile-docs/blob/main/cookbook/data/README.md).

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to suggest a new notebook or improvement.